State University of New York, 1975

 Neurophysiology - motor control

-Specific research interests include: 1) brain mechanisms underlying the control of voluntary movements, and 2) recovery of motor function following brain injury.
+Specific research interests include: 1) brain mechanisms underlying the control of voluntary movements, 2) recovery of motor function following brain injury and 3) neural injury and dysfunction associated with SIV/HIV infection.

 Modern neurophysiological techniques are used to investigate the function of neurons in the cerebral cortex and brainstem.
 The electrical discharges of single neurons are recorded during various movement tasks.
-Computerized analysis techniques are used to reveal the functional contribution of a neuron to movement.
+Computerized analysis techniques are used to reveal the functional contribution of a neuron to muscle activation.

 Park, M.C., Belhaj-Saif, A. and Cheney, P.D.
 Consistent features in the forelimb representation of primary motor cortex of rhesus macaques.
 J. Neurosci.
 21: 2784-2792, 2001.